lassidev/writeups/TryHackMe/Sea Surfer.md

 #!/bin/bash

 # Brandon complained about losing _one_ receipt when we had 5 minutes of downtime, set this to run every minute now >:D
-# Still need to come up with a better backup system, perhaps a cloud provider?
+# TODO investigate the reason for the downtime.
+Need a debugger...

 cd /var/www/internal/invoices
 tar -zcf /home/kyle/backups/invoices.tgz *